jacsamg/digital-jumper-tool/README.md

 ## Features

-- Input parameters: pitch size (inch), connector size (inch), and number of pins.
+- Input parameters: pitch size (mm), connector size (mm), and number of pins.
-- Calculates and displays the wire's length.
+- Calculates and displays the wire's length in millimeters.

 ## License